-Our middle school (5th-8th grades with a 5th/6th grade pairing and a 7th/8th grade pairing) continues to implement the school’s philosophy of educating the whole child in keeping with Quaker principles and practice.
+Our middle school (6th-8th grades) continues to implement the school’s philosophy of educating the whole child in keeping with Quaker principles and practice.
 As our middle school students begin to seek independence, our curricula and community adapts to support them academically, emotionally, socially, physically, and spiritually.
 We achieve this by fostering an environment conducive to creativity, exploration, and personal growth.
 By the end of our students’ UFS academic endeavor, we are proud to send them forward as independent inquisitive thinkers to the finest institutions.

 Since our founding in 1983, UFS has been providing its students with an excellent education by making each day an inspiring learning experience guided by the Quaker testimonies of simplicity, peace, integrity, community, equality and service.
 UFS is committed to continuing that legacy of rigorous education.
 At the same time, however, we recognize that our approach must be transformed to prepare students for college, careers and civic engagement in the 21st century.

 Tony Wagner from the Harvard Graduate School of Education has defined seven survival skills students need for success in the 21st century in his book, “The Global Achievement Gap.”
 These skills include:

 - Critical thinking and problem-solving